 Haas implored the staff, specifically teachers, to focus on equitable practices.
 The newly-arrived superintendent's call to end the “predictive value of race, class, gender, and special capacities” could have been viewed as too aspirational or provocative for a community that just a year before had been the location of a violent white supremacy rally.
 Instead, school employees broke out into spontaneous applause and did the wave.

 They were ready for change.

 Since that speech, the district has written, with the help of students, an anti-racism policy in which all staff have been trained in eliminating all forms of racism, including individual and institutional racism.
 “It’s really changed the climate,” said Phil Giaramita, the district’s strategic communications officer.

 Some of the efforts began prior to 2018 and have included instructional, personnel, training and budget changes in efforts to boost the social, emotional and academic outcomes of all students through inclusive practices.
 “This motivates teachers to think of each student individually,” Giaramita said.

 For example, the district no longer has a gifted and talented program.
 Now, all of its 13,500 students are included in the Talent Development program.
 “Every student comes to school with a passion for something.
 It’s our responsibility to identify that,” Giaramita said.

-The CRT program has yielded some impressive results.
-Collectively, the 2017-18 5th grade state reading results showed Black students taught by CRT-certified educators doubled their pass rate, from 50% in 2016-17 to 100%.
-And the pass rate for students who qualify for special education and were taught by CRT educators increased from 0% to 50% over the same years, according to Giaramita and a district press release.
+The program has yielded some impressive results.
+Collectively, the 2017-18 5th grade state reading results showed Black students taught by educators certified for culturally responsive teaching doubled their pass rate, from 50% in 2016-17 to 100%.
+And the pass rate for students who qualify for special education and were taught by culturally responsive educators increased from 0% to 50% over the same years, according to Giaramita and a district press release.